Nick Lima

-Nicholas Lima (born November 17, 1994) is an American professional soccer player who plays as a defender for Major League Soccer club Austin FC.
+Nicholas Lima (born November 17, 1994) is an American professional soccer player who plays as a defender for Major League Soccer club San Jose Earthquakes.

-Career

-College and amateur
+Early life

 Lima played four years of college soccer at the University of California, Berkeley between 2013 and 2016.

+Club career

+Burlingame Dragons

 While at college, Lima also appeared for USL PDL side Burlingame Dragons.

-Professional
+San Jose Earthquakes

+2017: Debut season and Rookie of the Year Award

 On December 21, 2016, Lima signed as a Homegrown Player for Major League Soccer side San Jose Earthquakes.
-He made his professional debut on March 4, 2017, starting in a 1–0 win over Montreal Impact.
+He made his professional debut on March 4, 2017, starting in a 1–0 win over the Montreal Impact.
 His first professional goal was scored on March 11, 2017, in a 3–2 home victory against Vancouver Whitecaps FC.
 It was the first goal scored by a Homegrown player in Earthquakes history.
 On October 14, 2017, he was announced as a nominee for two different league awards: the MLS Defender of the Year Award alongside teammate Florian Jungwirth, and the MLS Rookie of the Year Award, along with teammate Jackson Yueill.

+2020: Final season and departure

+Despite putting on his best performances, it was announced that Lima's contract would not be renewed.

+Austin FC

 On December 13, 2020, Lima was traded to Austin FC in exchange for $500,000 of General Allocation Money.

+New England Revolution

+On December 11, 2023, Lima was traded to the New England Revolution in exchange for $275,000 of General Allocation Money.
+He scored his first goal for the Revolution on March 6, 2024, in the team's 4–0 win over Liga Deportiva Alajuelense in the CONCACAF Champions Cup.

+Return to San Jose Earthquakes

+Lima became a free agent following a single season in New England, and returned to San Jose Earthquakes on a two-year deal on December 18, 2024 ahead of their upcoming 2025 season.

-International
+International career

 Born in the United States, Lima is of Mexican descent.
 On January 8, 2018, he received a call-up for the United States men's national soccer team for a friendly against Bosnia and Herzegovina on January 28.
-He was named to the bench for the match, but ultimately did not take the field during the 0–0 draw.
-He made his debut on January 27, 2019 in a friendly against Panama, as a starter.
-Lima played the full 90, recorded an assist, and was named Man of the Match in his International debut.
+He was named to the bench for the match but ultimately did not take the field during the 0–0 draw.
+He made his debut on January 27, 2019, in a friendly against Panama, starting the match.
+Lima played the full 90 minutes, recorded an assist, and was named Man of the Match in his international debut.